tothanhdat2006/tothanhdat2006/README.md

 ## Hi there 👋

-💻 About Me
+# About Me:

-I am Tô Thành Đạt, a passionate beginner in AI.
-I am currently studying at VNUHCM - University of Science, one of the top universities in Southern Vietnam.
+My fullname is Tô Thành Đạt, or you can call me by my nickname Datto.
+I am a freshman at VNUHCM - University of Science, a well-known university in Southern Vietnam.

+# What I am interested in

-- 🔭 I’m currently working on projects related to Machine Learning and Computer Vision.
+I am currently learning AI and Computer Vision.
+I love working on projects related to Machine Learning or/and Computer Vision.

-- 🌱 I’m currently learning AI and Computer Vision.
-- 📫 How to reach me: via my academic email ttdat2419@clc.fitus.edu.vn
-- ⚡ Some trivial facts: I love reading mangas and light novels (86, one-shot...).
+# Activities:

+- AI & DS Specialist at Google Developer Group on Campus - HCMUS (2024 - present)
+- Student at VNUHCM - University of Science (2024 - present)

+# DM:

+- Email: ttdat2419@clc.fitus.edu.vn